mymarilyn/clickhouse-driver/docs/types.rst

 If a column has FixedString type, upon returning from SELECT it may contain trailing zeroes in accordance with ClickHouse's storage format.
 Trailing zeroes are stripped by driver for convenience.

-During SELECT, if a string cannot be decoded with UTF-8 encoding, it will return as :class:`bytes`.
+During SELECT, if a string cannot be decoded with specified encoding, it will return as :class:`bytes`.

-During INSERT, if ``strings_as_bytes`` setting is not specified and string cannot be encoded with ``UTF-8``, a ``UnicodeEncodeError`` will be raised.
+During INSERT, if ``strings_as_bytes`` setting is not specified and string cannot be encoded with encoding, a ``UnicodeEncodeError`` will be raised.